lammps/lammps/doc/src/pair_lj_cut_tip4p.rst

 .. warning::

-   Because of how these pair styles implement the coulomb interactions by implicitly defining a fourth coordinate for the negative charge of the TIP4P and similar water models, special care must be taken when using these pair styles with other computations that also use charges.
+   Because of how these pair styles implement the coulomb interactions by implicitly defining a fourth site for the negative charge of the TIP4P and similar water models, special care must be taken when using these pair styles with other computations that also use charges.
 Unless they are specially set up to also handle the implicit